Helen Blair Barlett: “Occurrence and properties of crystalline alumina in silicate melts” (1932)

-“EFFECT OF ORGANIC GRINDING MEDIA ON WATER-SOLUBLE SILICIA FRITS” (1933)
+“Effect of organic grinding media on water-soluble silicia frits” (1933)

 In another publication (1933), Barnett and Schwartzwalder used alcohol and benzene to determine the effect of solubility of different grain sizes.
 When alcohol was used with the grains, it resulted in a thin mixture.
 However, this varied.
 After more testing, Bartlett and Schwartzwalder discovered that alkali was the reason behind the different results in alcohol mixtures due to the addition of hydrochloric acid.
 When Barlett tested benzene with the grains, it resulted in poor grinding action and it was not effective in finding the effect of solubility on different grain sizes.
 Barlett and Schwartzwalder conclude in the article that certain organic grinding media such as polar molecules (especially alcohol) can be used to solve the “agglomeration, caking, and scumming” problems associated with partially water-soluble silicate frits.